TLouf/cookiecutter-hypermodern-python/{{cookiecutter.project_name}}/README.md

 ## Credits

-This project was generated from [@cjolowicz]'s [Hypermodern Python Cookiecutter] template.
+This project was generated from a fork of [@cjolowicz]'s [Hypermodern Python Cookiecutter] template.

 [@cjolowicz]: https://github.com/cjolowicz
 [pypi]: https://pypi.org/